 The U.S. Embassy in Manila and the U.S. Consular Agency in Cebu are unable to provide notary services at this time as a result of restrictions related to the ongoing COVID-19 pandemic.
-Several other options are available to individuals who require notarization of documents for use in the United States:
+Several other options are available to individuals who require notarization of documents for use in the United States; three are listed here:

-Remote Online Notarization (Philippines): The Philippine Supreme Court also is allowing the notarization of documents via videoconference in cases where the notary public holds office in an area under community quarantine.
+2. Remote Online (Electronic) Notarization (Philippines): The Philippine Supreme Court allows the notarization of documents via videoconference in cases where the notary public holds office in an area under community quarantine.
 Please visit the Philippine Supreme Court website or contact the Integrated Bar of the Philippines for more information and for a list of local lawyers who are providing this service.

 Philippine public documents, such as National Bureau of Investigation clearances, birth certificates, and marriage certificates, among others, can be used abroad once authenticated with an apostille from the Philippine Department of Foreign Affairs (DFA).